swentel/indieweb/README.md

 You can configure this at /admin/config/services/indieweb/microformats

+There is a special case for quotations: in case you have link field and a body, the repost formatter will set a static variable so that the body field and the link field are moved inside a special container.
+This only works with the 'body' field, so make sure you use that field for content on a repost node type.

 ## IndieAuth: sign in with your domain name and create accounts or use for access tokens.

 IndieAuth is a way to use your own domain name to sign in to websites.
 It works by linking your website to one or more